intel/ai-reference-models/quickstart/image_recognition/pytorch/resnet50v1_5/inference/gpu/DEVCATALOG_MAX.md

 ## Description

-This document has instructions for running ResNet50 V1.5 Inference with INT8 precision using Intel Extension for PyTorch on Intel Max Series GPU.
+This document has instructions for running ResNet50 V1.5 Inference with INT8 precision using Intel® Extension for PyTorch on Intel®Max Series GPU.

 ## Datasets